decolonial intersections of rhetoric, African studies, critical futurisms, and critical development studies

 Books

-Jenna N. Hanchey, The Center Cannot Hold: Decolonial Possibility in the Collapse of a Tanzanian NGO (Durham: Duke University Press, Forthcoming in August 2023).
-Preorder with the code E23HNCHY for a 30% discount!
+Jenna N. Hanchey, The Center Cannot Hold: Decolonial Possibility in the Collapse of a Tanzanian NGO (Durham: Duke University Press, 2023).

 Themed Issue Co-Editor